fzao/Selafin.jl/README.md

 ## Extrema

-Only the largest or the smallest values of a single variable are dynamically selected and displayed using the *Extrema()* function.
+Only the largest or the smallest values of a single variable are dynamically selected and displayed when using the *Extrema()* function.
 For instance, to show only the top ten values, use the following code:

 <p align="left">
   <img src="./fig/extre_display1.png" width="250"/>